jmade/jmade.github.io/my_collections/_feature_group/formkit.md

 ---
 layout: page
-title: Item 5
+title: FormKit
+subtitle: a kit to make Forms
-permalink: /item5/
+permalink: /formkit/
 ---

+Coming Soon...

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)